aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

    ![signalr-3](../../docs/images/signalr-3.png)

-After your service is ready, go to the Keys page of your service instance and you'll get two connection strings that your application can use to connect to the service.
+After your service is ready, go to the **Keys** page of your service instance and you'll get two connection strings that your application can use to connect to the service.

-The connection string is the form of the following:
+The connection string is in the form of the following:

 ```
 Endpoint=<service_endpoint>;AccessKey=<access_key>;